ElnazDi/Data-Analysis-Machine-Learning-with-R/README.md

 ## Data-Analysis-Machine-Learning-with-R

-Here I have worked with most of the predictions algorithms and classification:
+Here I have worked with most of the predictions and classification algorithms:

 1. Linear Regression
 2. Logistic Regression